yingyonghui/CommPath/README.md

 ### Brief description of Commpath object
 We start Commpath analysis by creating a Commpath object, which is a S4 object and consists of six slots including (i) data, a matrix containing the normalized expression values by gene * cell; (ii) cell.info, a data frame contain the information of cells; (iii) meta.info, a list containing some important parameters used during the analysis; (iv) LR.marker, a data.frame containing the result of differential expression test of ligands and receptors; (v) interact, a list containing the  information of LR interaction among clusters; (vi) pathway, a list containing the information of pathways related to the ligands and receptors.
 ### Commpath input
 The expression matrix and cell indentity information are required for Commpath input.
 We downloaded the processed HCC scRNA-seq data from [Mendeley data](https://doi.org/10.17632/6wmzcskt6k.1).
 For a fast review and illustration of Commpath's functionalities, we randomly selected the expression data of 3000 cells across the top 5000 highly variable genes from the tumor and normal tissues, respectively.
-The example data are available in the Commpath package.
+The example data are available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
 We here illustrate the Commpath steps for date from the tumor tissues.
 And analysis for data from the normal tissues would be roughly in the same manner.
 ```
-data("HCC.tumor.3k", package = 'Commpath')
+load("path_to_download/HCC.tumor.3k.RData")
 ```
 This dataset consists of 2 varibles which are required for Commpath input:
 ***tumor.expr*** : expression matrix of gene * cell.
 Expression values are required to be first normalized by the library-size and log-transformed;